ShubhamGupta15/ITSP-Drone_Delivery/README.md

 3. Run QGroundControl.
 4. Open the website in the websie folder of the repo.
 5. Enter the commands to the delivery form.
-6. The simulation and the QGroundControl will recieve commands and the misson will run**.
+6. The simulation and the QGroundControl will recieve commands and the misson will run.

-**Currently misson only supported for hostel 5 rest will be added soon.